stephancill/eth-config-resolver/README.md

 ### L1ConfigResolver

-An L1 resolver that reads ENS records from a ConfigResolver deployed on L2 (Base) using CCIP-Read:
+An L1 resolver that reads ENS records from a ConfigResolver deployed on L2 (Base) using CCIP-Read.
+Implements the `IL1ConfigResolver` interface.

 ```solidity
 // Supports standard ENS resolution methods